 CEO and President

 David Roodberg is responsible for overseeing all aspects of the business including operations, development and strategic planning.
 Prior to joining Horning Brothers in 2002, David was the Executive Vice President of Combined Properties.
 David has a BS degree from Duke University and an MBA from University of Michigan.
-David is also involved on the boards of Greater Washington Community Foundation, Martha’s Table and Wesley Housing.
-David also serves on the Advisory Committee for Urban Land Institute (DC) Executive Committee, Wesley Housing Development Corporation and University of Maryland Masters in Real Estate Advisory Board.
-David has also been appointed by the Mayor to serve on the Housing Production Trust Fund Board for Washington, DC setting strategies for the City’s investment in affordable housing.
+David is also involved on the boards of the Washington Housing Conservancy, Greater Washington Community Foundation, Martha’s Table and Wesley Housing.
+David also serves on the Advisory Committee for Urban Land Institute (DC).
+David previously served on the Housing Production Trust Fund Board for Washington, DC setting strategies for the City’s investment in affordable housing.

 Vice President of Property Management